iznauy/IGinX-client-go/README.md

 # iginx-client-go

-This is the GoLang client of [IginX](https://github.com/THUIGinX/IGinX) .
+This is the GoLang client of [IGinX](https://github.com/THUIGinX/IGinX) .

-IginX(Intelligent/IoTDB Engine X) is an open-source clustering system for multi-dimensional scaling of standalone time series databases through generalized sharding.
-It is emerged and evolved from the middleware system [IKR](https://github.com/thulab/iotdb-kairosdb), already deployed in real applications.
+IGinX (Intelligent enGine X) aims to facilitate users in profiting from their data assets that might spread across various storage/database engines.
+It is an open source polystore system, which provides an integrated data management service over a set of one or more potentially heterogeneous database/storage engines, serving heterogeneous workloads.

 ## Prerequisites